17 Trader Joe's Foods You Should Never Buy

 Frozen Falafel Balls

 Alarm bells went off right away when we noticed the cooking instructions recommended microwaving the falafel balls.
 Falafel just doesn't seem like something that should be microwaved.
 Nevertheless, we followed the instructions and gave them a try.
 In addition to being bland and dry, they lack the crispy, crunchy texture that we love about falafel.
 These are a definite "skip" in the frozen foods section.
+Instead of buying these, try any of these 20 Must-Buy Trader Joe's Products For Quicker Dinners.

 Beef Shepherd's Pie